 In December 2020, Jeff Currie, Goldman Sachs’s head of commodities research, called Bitcoin the “retail inflation hedge”.
 According to many, Bitcoin's fixed inflation rate and limited supply makes it the ideal asset to hedge against potential inflation.
 Since then, many corporations have started adding Bitcoin to their balance sheets.
 At the same time retail and institutional investors continue purchasing BTC and this trend is projected to continue as inflation is hard to reign back once it’s started.

 Injective recently delved into Bitcoin versus gold as a hedge against inflation.
 However, hedging in crypto does not only entail holding Bitcoin in non-custodial wallets.
 Derivative markets have also proven invaluable as they provide a vast array of choices tailored to a trader’s risk tolerance.
 The most common financial instruments that can protect a portfolio from eroding its real value are inflation-indexed derivatives such as interest rate swaps.

 Derivatives markets in traditional finance are often limited in the number of markets and are generally accessible to only wealthy institutions.
 For example, European traders may not be able to easily gain exposure to Chinese equity markets.
 Many of these markets may be more apt to hedge against inflation compared to what is available today for the everyday person.

 In order to create a free financial system, Injective has built a permissionless and fully decentralized platform which will provide access to unlimited financial markets.
-Traders on our platform will not only be able to trade traditional financial markets such as crypto but also create novel markets, including inflation-indexed derivatives.
-As a result, Injective is the best suited to equip traders with flexible hedging instruments that are otherwise not accessible.
+Traders on the platform will not only be able to trade traditional financial markets such as crypto but also create novel markets, including inflation-indexed derivatives.
+As a result, Injective can equip traders with flexible hedging instruments that are otherwise not accessible.